nub1604/tmj2snes/README.md

 #features
 - convert worlds, maps, and tilesets (Important!
 Only json based worlds, maps, or tilesets are supported!)-
 - able to extract nested and external tilesets in maps
-- creates a data.asm file (no bank separation)
+- creates a data.asm file (now with bank separation)
+- create a exports.h header file for easier integration

 #command line arguments :
 - [file]      : convert a map